 The return of $195,095 from last year's school budget to the town got mixed reviews at last week's School Committee meeting.

-Superintendent of School Lynne Celli lauded the diligent budgeting that resulted in the savings.
+Lynne Celli lauded the diligent budgeting that resulted in the savings.

 She and Business Manager Ed Cronin said on Wednesday that schools saved money on utilities — in spite of the cold winter — on special education costs tied to clinical services, and on elementary school substitute teachers.

 School Committee member Jaren Landen said she would rather the district spend all money budgeted for schools.